Interviewed by Serenity Dieufaite

 Abigail Cloud:

 Anywhere between 200 and 300.
-And that counts the audience at the Thursday night reading which the Prout students are required to go to anyway.
-So it’s, usually we are tapping out around 300.
+And that counts the audience at the Thursday night reading which the Prout students are required to go to.
+So usually we are tapping out around 300.

 Interviewer:

 Okay, I noticed there’s going to be a book fair.
-Can you tell me about like the process of getting books, reaching out to writers, literacy journals?
+Can you tell me about the process of getting books, reaching out to writers, literary journals?

 Haley Souders:

 Yeah, I mean that was part of what I was doing in August.
-Is, there’s like a list of different contacts for different presses and journals that has been used for a while now, I’m guessing.
+There’s a list of different contacts for different presses and journals that has been used for a while now, I’m guessing.

 Abigail Cloud: